 - Severance pay.

-In the tax clear
+In the clear, tax-wise

 There are few sources of income that are not taxable.
 Unfortunately, many represent money you wish you didn't need to get in the first place.

-Types of income the IRS can't touch
+Types of income the IRS usually can't touch

 - Black lung disease benefits.